 Permaculture is a copy of the nature that is at the place where you make a permaculture project, so permaculture is different from place to place.
 However, it is always about making a permaculture design, that utilizes all the natural factors in the place where the permaculture project is made, in the most optimal way.
-Therefore, there are many different answers to question!
+Therefore, there are many different answers question!
 What is permaculture?

 My short answer is - "From Earth to Table to Earth using only nature."

 There are 3 ethical principles and 12 principles or rules that apply everywhere.
 My Danish answer to what is permaculture, is a kind of definition.

 Permaculture is to live on and work the land for agriculture on farms and gardens, in close cooperation with nature.
 So, everything always is a part of nature's biological cycle, to the benefits people and the whole society.

 In other words, open to nature wherever and whenever it is possible, use only natural biological methods, no waste, no chemicals, no people who do not get a reasonable return on their efforts.
 Permaculture is about creating a copy of the original nature with so many food-productive animals and plants as possible.

-In a permaculture project, animals, plants, insects, and microorganisms must be symbiotic elements in nature's total biological circle.
+In a permaculture project, animals, plants, insects, soil and microorganisms must be symbiotic elements in nature's total biological cycle.
 Permaculture design is about how to put together the soil, water, animals, plants, insects- and microorganisms in a biological cycle in the most optimal and productive way.